crazywhalecc/static-php-cli/docs/en/guide/manual-build.md

 If the build fails, you can use the `--debug` parameter to view detailed error information, or use the `--with-clean` to clear the old compilation results and recompile.

-If the build still fails to use the above method, please submit an issue and attach your `craft.yml` and `craft.log`.
+If the build still fails to use the above method, please submit an issue and attach your `craft.yml` and `./log` archive.

 ## Step-by-step build command